2/14th Battalion (Australia): Middle East

 Travelling via India, where they camped at Deolali, near Bombay, the battalion arrived at Kantara, in Egypt on 25 November 1940 and were transported to Julius Camp in Palestine, where the soldiers undertook further training.
-Later, they were moved to Dimra in January 1941, before being sent in April to Mersa Matruh, in Egypt, to defend against a possible German attack there during the siege of Tobruk.
+Later, they were moved to Dimra in March 1941, before being sent in April to Mersa Matruh, in Egypt, to defend against a possible German attack there during the siege of Tobruk.
 Although no German attack came there, during their time at Maaten Bagush the battalion was subjected to aerial attack.
 It remained there until the end of May when the battalion was relieved by a South African battalion.
-The 21st Brigade then returned to Palestine to begin preparations for operations in Syria and Lebanon against the Vichy French in order to prevent the area from falling into the hands of the Germans who could then have launched an attack on the Suez Canal from there, or captured the oilfields in Persia (present-day Iran).
+The 21st Brigade then returned to Palestine to begin preparations for operations in Syria and Lebanon against the Vichy French to prevent the area from falling into the hands of the Germans who could then have launched an attack on the Suez Canal from there, or captured the oilfields in Persia (present-day Iran).

 The 2/14th Battalion's involvement in the Syria–Lebanon campaign began on the night of 7/8 June when the unit advanced across the Palestine border from Hanita and attacked Vichy outposts around the village of Alma Chaab.
 Following this, the battalion advanced along the coast towards Tyre, from where it evicted the French defenders before forcing a crossing over the Litani River.
 On 11 June, the 21st Brigade's advance towards Sidon came up against determined resistance around the Zahrani River, at Merdjayoun.
 The 2/14th Battalion found themselves up against troops from the French Foreign Legion's 6th Foreign Infantry Regiment.
 For the next few days the battalion came under attack from Vichy French aircraft and artillery before being committed to a flanking action on 15 June.
 Conducting a 30 km march during the heat of the day, the Australians approached Sidon through the mountains but arrived just after the town fell to the 2/27th Battalion.